-- Where a learner and/or their family is subject to an inter-agency child protection plan or a multiagency risk assessment conference meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate. - In situations where a child in care may be put on to a part time timetable, suspended or excluded, the school will consult with the relevant Virtual School following local procedures. - If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Local Authority Violence Reduction Unit (Safer Options) who will consider a proportionate response. - If there is a risk of harm, the police should be called via 999.
-For other concerns of criminality, the non-statutory guidance 'When to Call the Police' from the NCPCC can be helpful or contact the local PCSO/School Police Beat Officer/School Officer. - In the rare event that a child death occurs, or a child is seriously harmed, St Katharine's Primary School will notify the Local Partnership as soon as is reasonably possible and the Excalibur CEO and Head of Safeguarding.
+- Where a student and/or their family is subject to an inter-agency child protection plan or a multi-agency risk assessment conference meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate. - In situations where a child in care may be put on to a part-time timetable, attend an alternative provision or be suspended or excluded, the school will consult with the relevant Virtual School following local procedures.

+- If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Local Authority Violence Reduction Unit who will consider a proportionate response. - If there is a risk of harm, the police should be called via 999.
+For other concerns of criminality, the non-statutory guidance 'When to Call the Police' from the NCPCC can be helpful or contact the local PCSO/School Police Beat Officer/School Officer. - In the rare event that a child death occurs, or a child is seriously harmed, St Katharine's Primary will notify the Local Partnership as soon as is reasonably possible and the Excalibur CEO and Head of Safeguarding.
+This would be deemed a critical incident and follow our trust critical incident procedures.